Leadership and Staff

 Office: (651) 227-8442 ext.
 26

-Tiffany Nelson started in her paralegal position with the IFO in 2005.
+Tiffany started in her paralegal position with the IFO in 2005.
 As a valued member of the IFO’s legal team, Tiffany tracks and maintains grievance files and provides legal research and other support services, and works with the Negotiating Team.

 Tiffany came to the IFO from US Bancorp where she worked as a paralegal/legal records coordinator.
 She earned her B.A. summa cum laude, double-majoring in cultural anthropology and American Indian studies from the University of Minnesota and is a 2003 graduate of Hamline University School of Law.